Home Management and Leadership Articles Mastering Task Prioritization in Management and Leadership 2

 2. List All Tasks

-- Create a comprehensive list of all tasks, including deadlines and dependencies.
+Create a comprehensive list of all tasks that need to be completed.

 3. Categorize Tasks by Importance and Urgency